Tonight (BigBang EP): Promotion and release

 After nearly two-year hiatus, BigBang made their comeback in South Korea in February 2011 which kicked off with their annual concert, Big Show 2011.
 There, they also showcased songs from Tonight, performing before an audience of 40,000 fans.
 The show was aired online by SBS and Mnet.
-The performance has been hailed as "sensual and stylish" as well as "luxurious" by Lee Soo-yeon of Newsen while it was called "fresh and bold" by Yonhap News, which also went on to state that "Big Bang has come back brilliantly."
-Park Young-gun of the Star News also applauded the group for their use of lavish props, calling the performance "compelling" and "explosive" and declaring that "Big Bang has come back stronger than ever."
+The performance has been hailed as "sensual and stylish" as well as "luxurious" by Lee Soo-yeon of Newsen while it was called "fresh and bold" by Yonhap News, which also went on to state that "BigBang has come back brilliantly."
+Park Young-gun of the Star News also applauded the group for their use of lavish props, calling the performance "compelling" and "explosive" and declaring that "BigBang has come back stronger than ever."
 The show was watched by a nationwide audience of 5.7%, higher than the 4.9% expected.
 Revenues from the concert were reported to be ₩43 billion ($38 million).

-Teaser photos of the group's music video for their lead single Tonight, which was written solely by G-Dragon with the rap parts written by T.O.P, were also released online.
+Teaser photos of the group's music video for their lead single "Tonight", which was written solely by G-Dragon with the rap parts written by T.O.P, were also released online.
 The group also acknowledged their return to the music industry by posting it as their status on Taeyang's Twitter account.